Chart Color Schemes

 Albion's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Albion's health metrics closely match national benchmarks based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Albion's health metrics closely align with national benchmarks as per AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Common health conditions are seen at a standard level across both young and old age cohorts.
-The rate of private health cover is exceptionally high at approximately 62% (2,512 people), compared to 55.8% in Greater Brisbane and the national average of 55.7%.
+Private health cover is exceptionally high, with approximately 62% of Albion's total population (2,512 people) having it, compared to 55.8% in Greater Brisbane and the national average of 55.7%.

-Mental health issues and asthma are the most common medical conditions, impacting 10.2 and 8.9% of residents respectively.
-70.7% of residents declare themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
+The most prevalent medical conditions are mental health issues (10.2%) and asthma (8.9%).
+About 70.7% of residents report being completely free from medical ailments, compared to 69.2% across Greater Brisbane.
 Health outcomes among the working-age population are typical.
-The area has 15.2% (614 people) of residents aged 65 and over.
-Health outcomes among seniors are above average, with national rankings broadly in line with the general population.
+Albion has 15.3% of its residents aged 65 and over (618 people), with health outcomes among seniors ranking above average and broadly in line with national averages for the general population.

 Frequently Asked Questions - Health